This website uses cookies to ensure you get the best experience on our website. Learn more

 Leylandsdrift Camp

-On our last visit we lucky enough to see several of these fascinating animals and also giraffe, and a troupe of chacma baboons foraging and playing by a spring.
-We also saw a variety of birds including the black-breasted snake eagle, scimitar-billed wood hoopoe, western red-footed falcon and the endemic Monteiro’s hornbill.
+On our visit we were lucky enough to see several elephants, as well as giraffes, and a troupe of chacma baboons foraging and playing by a spring.
+We also spotted a variety of birds including the black-breasted snake eagle, scimitar-billed wood hoopoe, western red-footed falcon and the endemic Monteiro's hornbill.

 Our view